combsco/Pinellas911/README.md

 - Map markers of incidents
 - Map markers of fire stations, and apparatus stationed (work in-progress)
 - Stats of how many incidents today and how many currently active
+- Ability to **Add to Home Screen** and make it look like any other android app!
 - Other awesome features yet to be implemented

 ## License